St. Croix

 as the "public" part of the beach only extends 15 feet up

-the beach from the waterline, after that its private property.
+the beach from the high tide waterline, after that it's private property.

 Historic

-plantations, from the days when slavery and agriculture
+plantations, remnants of a time when slavery and agriculture

 The ruins of dozens of sugar mills are scattered all over